iriusrisk/GoCD-EC2-Elastic-Agent-Plugin/README.md

 ### Subnets

-To be able to launch new agents you need to have at least one subnet in your VPC where you will put your newly created instances.
-You can define several subnets (ideally in different availability zones) in the elastic agent profile and the plugin will choose randomly one of them each time it has to create new instance.
+To be able to launch new agents you need to have at least 2 subnets in your VPC where you will put your newly created instances.
+You can define even more subnets (ideally in different availability zones) in the elastic agent profile and the plugin will choose randomly one of them each time it has to create new instance.
 If the chosen availability zone has run out of your requested instance type, the plugin will try to bring up instance in the next subnet.